scottfr/SystemsBook/Understanding/understanding.md

 ## Romeo and Juliet ##

-As an example that one really simulate anything this model shows the implications of the dynamic implications of the love between Romeo and Juliet.^[Romeo and Juliet [http://insightmaker.com/insight/759](http://insightmaker.com/insight/759)]
+As an example that one really can simulate anything this model shows the implications of the dynamic implications of the love between "Romeo and Juliet".^[Romeo and Juliet [http://insightmaker.com/insight/759](http://insightmaker.com/insight/759)]

 # Model
 {"title": "Romeo and Juliet", "description": "The implications of the relations between two people can be vary drastically.", "load": "http://insightmaker.com/insight/759"}
 # End Model

 We hope this model gave you a more comfortable feeling that it is possible to model very intangible things.
-You will find that some of the most influential aspects of the models you will build in the future are actually the intangibles.
+You will find intangibles to be some of the most influential aspects of some of the models you will build in the future.

 ## Climate Stabilization Task ##

-The model starts in 1900.
+The "Climate Stabilization Task"^[Climate Stabilization Task [http://insightmaker.com/insight/9283](http://insightmaker.com/insight/9283)] model starts in 1900.
 In the year 2000 you get the chance to set a new emission target and nominal time to reach it.
-Your aim is to have atmospheric CO2 stabilise at about 400 ppmv in 2100.^[Climate Stabilization Task [http://insightmaker.com/insight/9283](http://insightmaker.com/insight/9283)] {cite: Sterman, John D. (2008)  Risk Communication on Climate:  Mental Models and Mass Balance.
+Your aim is to have atmospheric CO2 stabilise at about 400 ppmv in 2100.{cite: Sterman, John D. (2008)  Risk Communication on Climate:  Mental Models and Mass Balance.
 Science 322 (24 October): 532-533}

 # Model
 {"title": "Climate Stabilization Task", "description": "Can you get the CO2 levels to stabilize?", "load": "http://insightmaker.com/insight/9283"}